Bathinda Airport

 Bathinda Airport is a domestic airport and an Indian Air Force base serving the city of Bathinda and the Malwa region in Punjab, India.
-It is located 16 km north-west of the city in Bhisiana and near the village of Killi Nihal Singh Wala.
+It is located 16 km north-west of the city in Virk kalan and near the village of Virk khurd.
 The airport operates commercial flights under the Airports Authority of India as a civil enclave of the Bhisiana Air Force Station.
 Alliance Air was the only commercial airline that operated flights from the airport to Delhi from December 2016 till 2020.
 Since then, the airport remained inactive, until when in September 2023, FlyBig, restarted flight operations by starting flights to Ghaziabad and later to Dehradun from 18 September 2023.

 History

 In 1975, Bhisiana Air Force Station (AFS) was built.

 In 1980, the Indian Air Force allowed the operation private, charter and government flights from the base.

 On 11 December 2016, civil enclave was inaugurated at the AFS to facilitate socio-economic development in the Malwa region and improve connectivity under the UDAN Scheme, when Alliance Air commenced the civilian flight operations the same day to Delhi.
 It was the only route until 2020, when the airline indefinitely suspended operations due to the COVID-19 pandemic.
 After a break of over three years, the regional carrier, FlyBig, restarted flight operations from the airport to Ghaziabad and at a future date to Dehradun, on 18 September 2023.